How to Create Gutenberg Block With ACF Plugin

 ?>

-In the above code, we are initializing our function using “acf/init” hook.
-And then registering our Proposition block using “acf_register_block_type()” function.
+In the above code, we are initializing our function using acf/init hook.
+And then registering our block using “acf_register_block_type()” function.
 After setting up the function pass the array and set parameters for your block.
 Make sure “name” should be unique for each block.

 3. Create Custom Fields

-Now, create custom fields from WP Admin panel and make sure to select the fields group “Block” and the option for which you are registering that block in given example that is “Proposition”.
+Now, create a new custom field groups from WP Admin panel and make sure to select the field group’s Location is set to “Block” and then select the block that we registered in functions.php (“Proposition” in this example):

 4. Block Rendering

-Create a file in your “inc” folder or anywhere you want.
-Just make sure to give the right path of your template in the Block Registration function.
-As for this tutorial, your file path is inc/proposition.php.
-Paste the following code in your template:
+Create the file that we passed to “render_template” parameter while registering the block in functions.php (inc/proposition.php in this example).
+You can rename or relocate this file anywhere in the theme, just make sure to give the right path of your template in the Block Registration function.
+Now paste the following code in your template:

 <?php $id = 'proposition-' . $block['id']; ?>